Xilinx/Vitis-Tutorials/Acceleration_Tutorial/README.md

   + Detect and check the card installed on the server
 * [**Section 3**](./Section_3-Algorithm_Acceleration) (a few hours):
   + Re-organize the code to create both a host and a kernel program
-  + Review the APIs needed to bind the host and the kernel
+  + Review the APIs that bind the host and the kernel
   + Apply incremental optimizations to the kernel across several modules to improve throughput.
 Finally program the Alveo card with the fully optimized accelerator to verify the performance
   + [**Module 1:**](./docs/module1_baseline)
     * Get a performance baseline as a reference point